healthyregions/oeps/metadata/Access_FQHCs.md

 [Average time drive to nearest FQHC, with Impedance (FqhcAvTmDr2)]("../images/FqhcAvTmDr2_2025.png")

 ### Data Limitations:
 - Euclidean distance or straight-line distance is a simple approximation of distance or travel time from an origin centroid to the nearest health center.
 It is not a precise calculation of real travel times or distances.
-The travel times are capped at a 90-minute threshold; any data exceeding this limit is left blank.
+- The travel times are capped at a 90-minute threshold (or 180 minutes, with impedance factor) were not calculated, as they were deemed too far = no access.
 - Travel times are calculated from centroid to centroid of each census tract, meaning that the travel time will equal zero if there is a resource in the census tract.
 Thus, travel times must be considered approximations, and best suited for relative understanding of potential spatial access.
-- Travel times over 90 minutes (or 180 minutes, with impedance factor) were not calculated, as they were deemed too far = poor access.
 - Note that Alaska travel times may reflect the data technically, but due to the geographic complexities of the state, we don't recommend using measures for that state at this time.
-Tracts are very large, and while there may be a FQHC location within the tract -- giving it a travel time of zero -- the physical size of the tract boundary makes that actual time inaccurate.
+Tracts are very large, and while there may be a FQHC location within the tract -- giving it a travel time of zero -- the physical size of the tract boundary makes that actual time a bit unreasonable.
 Please proceed with caution in frontier locations.

 [Limitations of Alaska travel times due to tract boundary size and approach utilized]("../images/FqhcAvTmDr2_Alaska_2025.png")